CM2Walki/BenchmarkContainer/README.md

 # HTTP Benchmark Container
-Container that replicates a traffic pattern based on a function passed to the container
+Container that replicates a traffic pattern based on a passed function.

 ## Environment Variables
 TIMESTART and TIMEEND in UNIX time